MayurHulke/SentinelDocs/README.md

    ```

 2. **LangChain Deprecation Warnings**:
-   These warnings don't affect functionality but can be fixed by updating the imports in the code:
+   You may see deprecation warnings about LangChain imports.
+These don't affect functionality, but can be resolved by updating the imports in the code:
    ```python
    # Change:
    from langchain_community.llms import Ollama